Australian Lutheran College

 Australian Lutheran College (ALC), formerly Luther Seminary and Lutheran Teachers College, is a higher education institution serving the Lutheran Church of Australia and a registered teaching institution of University of Divinity. and the Adelaide College of Divinity.

-The college is located in North Adelaide, South Australia on the corner of Ward and Jeffcott streets.
-The campus includes a number of single and shared accommodation blocks, a library, a refectory as well as educational facilities.
+Until 30 June 2025 the college was located in North Adelaide, South Australia, on the corner of Ward and Jeffcott streets.
+The campus included a number of single and shared accommodation blocks, a library, and a refectory as well as educational facilities.
+On 5 January 2026 the college moved to the new Lutheran Church House at 139 Frome Street, Adelaide, on level 2.

 Although still primarily a theological college, it is also open to students studying at the University of Adelaide, the University of South Australia, Flinders University, or TAFE, a paradigm reflected in the name change of 2004.
 Unique among South Australian residential colleges, Australian Lutheran College is equipped to accommodate married students, even with families.

-As of 10 August 2014, the principal of the college has been Pastor James Winderlich; in July 2023 he announced his intention to leave the college and return to preaching.
+Since 12 February 2024, the principal of the college has been Reverend Doctor Tim Stringer.

-In 2024 the Australian Lutheran Church moved to sell and later sold the site, with the college to move to a new location.